shaurya2612/TheCircle/README.md

 # The Circle
-A dating app which matches user based on their common friends.
+A dating app which matches users based on their common friends.
 Made with React-Native, Redux and Google's Firebase.

 ## Matching Demo